benpro95/ProOS/README.txt

 It is similar to Ansible as running the script sets up the Pi over the network and does not require attaching a keyboard/display.

+* List of Pi projects and there main functions:
+(photos of the projects are in each modules folder)

+airpi - Portable AirPlay and Bluetooth Speaker

+aptcam - Motion Detecting IR Security Camera (uploads videos to Google Drive)

+btpi - Bluetooth Receiver (add bluetooth support to a vintage stereo system)

+hifi - AirPlay and Bluetooth Receiver (optical and coaxial audio outputs)

+hfifmini - AirPlay and Bluetooth Receiver (custom bedroom audio system 2x20watts)

+homepi - Motion Detecting IR Security Camera Hub (for family home, two exernal cameras)

+ledgrid - 8x8 Grid of RGB LED's (over 30 effects, each syncs up over Wi-Fi)

+ledwall - 93 Pixel Ring of RGB LED's (over 30 effects, each syncs up over Wi-Fi)

+nespi - RetroPi Emulator (runs old PS1, GBA, N64, NES games on a Sony Trinitron CRT TV)

+touchpi - Touch Screen Home Automation Interface (runs custom web UI and controls LED strips)

 The folder 'rpi' contains the programs/configs that are global to all the Pi projects and gets installed first before the specific module gets installed.
 It sets up Raspbian to boot in read/only mode using an OverlayFS, meaning all SD card writes are written to RAM.
 Changes made are not saved unless the command 'rpi rw' is entered on the Pi. this reboots it in read/write mode.

 The 'login' script that configures the Pi automatically switches to read/write mode before installing.
 The read/only boot was done